LrWm3/postgres-multimodal/README.md

 To play with 'postgres-multimodal' locally, follow these steps:

-1. Make sure you have Docker installed on your system.
+1. Make sure you have Docker installed on your system with the `docker compose` extension.
 2. Clone this repository: `git clone https://github.com/your-username/postgres-multimodal.git`.
 3. Navigate to the cloned directory: `cd postgres-multimodal`.
-4. Start the Docker containers: `docker-compose up -d`.
+4. Start the Docker containers: `docker compose up -d`.
 5. Wait for the containers to build and be up and running.
 PostgreSQL will be available on port 5432.

-6. Connect to the PostgreSQL database using your preferred client or command-line tool.
+You may then connect to the PostgreSQL database using your preferred client or command-line tool.

 - Host: localhost
 - Port: 5432
 - Database: postgres
 - Username: postgres
 - Password: password

+Alternatively, you may connect via the docker container, `docker exec -it postgres-multimodal postgres-multimodal-1 psql`

 Once connected, you can interact with the database and explore the various extensions and functionalities provided by this multi-modal example.